January - November 2019

 – African Proverb

-Our goal from the beginning was to provide a platform so people from the RGV could write their own narratives.
+Our goal from the beginning was to provide a platform so people from the RGV could write the narrative of their region.
 One of our speakers Sister Norma Pimentel, a leading humanitarian for immigration rights, was asked to share her story at a TEDWomen conference.
-Trying to change a narrative is a large and ambitious goal, but I believe that the power of a collective community effort can turn the page and begin to write a new story.
+Trying to change a narrative is a large and ambitious goal, but the power of a collective community effort can turn the page and begin to write a new story.

 This event was a huge undertaking with many different moving parts.
-Although I wished we had a graphic designer on the organizing team, I am grateful that I was able to pick up this skillset throughout the project.
+Although I wished we had a graphic designer on the organizing team, I am grateful that I was able to pick up this skill set throughout the project.
 On a personal note, I learned about the challenges of keeping a work-life balance during big projects.
-In preparing for another TEDx event, I would create a more detailed list of objectives so as a team we could be better prepared and plan accordingly.
+In preparing for TEDx event, I would now be more prepared in what areas should receive more or less attention.